WHEN A CHILD’S SEIZURES DON’T MAKE SENSE (1)

 Can Lyme disease cause seizures in children?

-Yes, though it’s rare.
+Yes, though it is rare.
 Lyme disease seizures in children have been documented in case reports.
-When a child presents with unexplained seizures and no clear cause is found, Lyme disease should be considered—especially in endemic areas or with possible tick exposure.
+When a child presents with unexplained seizures and no clear cause is found, Lyme disease should be considered.

-Because seizures aren’t a classic Lyme symptom.
+Because seizures are not a classic Lyme symptom.
 Clinicians typically expect rash, joint pain, or facial palsy.
-When symptoms don’t fit the textbook, Lyme drops off the radar—even when it’s the underlying cause.
+When symptoms do not fit the expected pattern, Lyme disease may not be considered.

 Can children have lasting symptoms after Lyme treatment?